 Revenue Control: Only the administrator can access the revenue flow of the app and the charges related to both the user and the parking provider.

-Manage Earnings: Admin should be able to manage the earnings of the parking provider, commissions, etc.
+Manage Earnings: The admin should be able to manage the earnings of the parking provider, commissions, etc.

 Bookings Manager: A unified panel or option to manage all the bookings made using the mobile app.

-Manage offers: Management of promotions, coupon codes, discounts, etc. should be managed by the admin.
+Manage offers: The management of promotions, coupon codes, discounts, etc. should be managed by the admin.